In this video, we’re going to look at an application of trigonometry to calculating

 building is at a right angle to the floor, which is horizontal.

-side opposite that angle 𝜃, and then the adjacent which is between 𝜃 and the right
+angle 𝜃, and then the adjacent which is between 𝜃 and the right angle.

-eight.
-And if I round that to the nearest degree, then I have my answer to this question, which is at the angle of elevation is
+degree then, I have my answer to this question, which is that the angle of elevation is 32

 triangle, and then use the tan ratio in order to find this missing angle.

 Okay, the final question that we’re going to look at says, Sue stands four and a half metres